dar920910/Northwind-Software-Prototypes/README.md

-# Northwind-OnlineShop-DemoProject
+# Northwind Software Prototypes

+This repository contains software prototypes based on using the Northwind database.

+---

+## About This Solution

-Northwind Online Shop Demo Project contains the following projects:
+The "Northwind Software Prototypes" solution includes the following projects:

 - **Common Library**
   - Northwind.Common.Domains